 Personal Loans are Not Available to People with Existing Loans

-This argument is another common misconception you are likely to grapple with when looking for a personal loan.
+This argument is another common misconception you are likely to grapple with when looking for a personal loan in Singapore.
 Most financial institutions will approve an application for a personal loan even if the borrower has another loan as far as he can comfortably service both loans.
 Therefore, if you have an urgent need for money and you are still repaying another loan, do not shy from making an application for a personal loan.

 Personal Loans Lack a Prepayment Option

 This argument is incorrect.
-The reason why some people believe that personal loans do not have a prepayment option is because their tenure is shorter compared to other types of loans, such as mortgages.
+The reason why some people believe that personal loans do not have a prepayment option is that their tenure is shorter compared to other types of loans, such as mortgages.
 However, borrowers can repay their loans before the loan tenure ends.

 The Processing Time for Personal Loans is Long